scrapjs/mcjs/README.md

 var a = module_a;
 ```

-So it does the same task as a ClosureCompiler with `--process_commonjs_modules` flag, but it avoids creating of `goog.provide`'s and makes variables more human-readable, as if you use Erlang or etc.
+So it does the same task as a ClosureCompiler with `--process_commonjs_modules` flag, but it avoids creating of `goog.provide`'s and makes variables more human-readable.

-It’s the best to use as pre-closurecompiler task:
+It’s best as pre-closurecompiler task:

 ```
 "cat": "uncommon src/*.js index.js > dist/bundle.js"